Spectral Clustering with Likelihood Refinement for High-dimensional Latent Class Recovery: Two-stage Clustering Algorithm

 Our proposed framework can be readily extended to one-step Classification EM (CEM) refinement, where CEM is another widely used approach to estimate latent class models \citep{celeux1992classification, zeng2023tensor}.
 It can be regarded is a variant of the standard EM algorithm designed specifically for clustering.
 Unlike traditional EM, which calculates ``soft" assignments by estimating the probability that each observation belongs to every latent class, CEM uses ``hard" assignments: each observation is directly assigned to the class with the highest posterior probability.
 By explicitly modeling the mixture proportion parameters for the latent classes, CEM adjusts the likelihood to account for varying cluster sizes.
 Concretely, in our setting, one can adapt the one-step refinement in \Cref{alg:SOLA} to a CEM step by including class proportions.
 Besides updating \(\hat{\theta}_{j,k}\) as in \eqref{eq:alg-update-theta}, we also estimate the proportion parameters \(\hat{\p} = (\hat p_1,\ldots,\hat p_K)\in[0,1]^K\) by

 Then for each individual \(i\), we update their latent class label based on both the item parameters and the estimated class proportions:

 This one‐step CEM update replaces the likelihood‐refinement stage of our two‐stage estimator: start with spectral clustering, then perform the CEM step above.
-We provide its theoretical guarantee in Section~\ref{sec:theory}.
+We provide its theoretical guarantee in Section~\ref{sec:theory}. { In practice, one could easily generalize the above CEM procedure to a multiple-step refinement variant, which is analogous to {SOLA+}. }